ac8ai/langtree/docs/internal/DESIGN_EXPLORATION.md

 - Variable substitution environment (resolved runtime variables from scope resolvers).

 ### 3.2 Assembly Algorithm
-1. Ascend to root collecting (top→down): for each ancestor class (excluding `PromptTreeNode`): its cleaned docstring if non‑empty.
+1. Ascend to root collecting (top→down): for each ancestor class (excluding `TreeNode`): its cleaned docstring if non‑empty.
 2. For each edge (parent -> child) incorporate the child field description that leads toward target.
 3. Append target node’s own cleaned docstring (if used as a prompt boundary) and any directly addressed field description (if a field prompt).
 4. Resolve inline placeholders `{var}` via `string.Formatter` backed by a scoped resolver: